ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 -   `validity` - is a readonly object of boolean values that represents the validity state that the `@mention` configuration can be.
 The object type is `RichTextMentionValidity`.
 The validation is especially for mapping the user details that is provided via the `nimble-mapping-mention-user`.
-For example, if the client application provide the duplicate `key` values that stores the user ID, it will be an issue in scenarios when parsing the mention user from just an user ID to username.
+For example, if the client application provide the duplicate `key` values that stores the user ID, it will be an issue in scenarios when parsing the mention user from just a user ID to username.

 _Events_